 From the Latin for “changes having been made,” mutatis mutandis invites readers to provide for themselves the minor modifications that keep company with a major alteration.
 For examples, if someone writes “mutatis mutandis, I’d rather live in the city than the country, you may assume that the urban dwelling he has in mind offers more amenities than a Murphy bed and a hotplate.”

-A gecko’s hoard* is a collection of shiny objects that, for reasons of size or substance, fails to qualify as a dragon’s hoard.
+A gecko’s hoard* is a collection of shiny objects that, for reasons of size or substance, fails to qualify as the treasure trove of a dragon.

 Inspired by the French phrase lèse majesté, which describes a failure to offer due deference to a monarch, lèse diversité* occurs when the culprit declines to bend the knee before one (or more) of the great idols of our age.